sudhanshus-hash/tnfepitope/README.md

 Dhall, A., Patiyal, S., Choudhury, S., Jain, S., Narang, K., and Raghava, G.P.S.
 TNFepitope: A webserver for the prediction of TNF-α inducing epitopes.
 Computers in Biology and Medicine, 160, 106929, 2023.

 DOI: https://doi.org/10.1016/j.compbiomed.2023.106929

+This tool and dataset is also available on Zenodo: https://doi.org/10.5281/zenodo.20150935